PRE-LAUNCH · ILLUSTRATIVE EXAMPLES SHOWN · THE LIVE FEED IS BUILT FROM PUBLIC RECORDS & DELIVERED ON REQUEST · NOT LEGAL ADVICE

 Reading one portal is easy.
 Watching all of them is an operation.

 Any analyst can read one city's request log for one matter.
-Watching hundreds of portals every day, and resolving the noise into named, clustered events, is a machine and a staff you would have to build and run.
+Watching hundreds of portals every day, and pulling the real matters out of the noise, is a machine and a staff you would have to build and run.
 The most sophisticated requesters already do a version of this by hand, one portal at a time.

 PreDocket is pre-launch and access is granted by request.
 Sourcing and method are shared on a call or under NDA.